top of page

 song.mp3 (Song name and extension don't matter .ogg and .wav audio is also supported)

-If your chart file still won't play, make sure you select "Expert" difficulty in-game, most charters only chart for the expert settings, if you still have issues playing the chart file, see bug details for possible fixes.
+If your chart file still won't play, make sure you select "Expert" difficulty in-game, most charters only chart for the expert settings and they will leave the others difficulties blank.
+If you still have issues playing the chart file, see

 In game select the "Note Highway" option located on the "MAIN" menu tab.